CountBricks Takeoff Drawing Mastery for Residential Builders

 • Lost evenings re-entering quantities into estimating software

-• Inconsistent labour rates across multiple crews
+• Inconsistent labor rates across multiple crews

 How CountBricks Eliminates These Headaches